aeberspaecher/git-notes/git-cheat-sheet.rst

 gets back to commit ``commitName``.
 Note that information on ``HEAD`` is lost in this case.
 However, ``git reflog`` still remembers where ``HEAD`` was.

+If the changes might be needed later, it is wise to stash them away.

 Stashes: keep changes
 ---------------------